 In college for art history I got my first computer.
 I started spending my nights playing with Photoshop and building Java applets.
 I was quickly hooked.

 This gave me experience building a team and digital practice inside of a traditional print advertising agency.
-I standardized us on PHP and we did work for sports clients like Yonex and the Giants.
+I standardized us on PHP and we did work for sports clients like Yonex and the San Francisco Giants.

 As the agency grew from 12 to 60 employees, we worked for high profile clients like Autodesk, Sun, HP, John Muir Health, and UC Berkeley.
 I worked for the author of the first book on PHP to develop an early PHP framework and many other technologies.

 After my first daughter was born, I decided it was time to move back to Cincinnati to be close to family and to start my own web development business.
 It started out as part time freelance work from home and grew into an office space in Cincinnati’s historic Over-the-Rhine neighborhood with four full time developers and numerous contractors.
 Fortunately I was able to maintain many of the connections I had from San Francisco and had opportunities to work on projects for major brands like Adobe, AT&T, Autodesk, Cisco, Clorox, Fleishman-Hillard, Philips, Sandisk, UCSF's Center for AIDS Prevention Studies, and Visa.
 This role gave me the opportunity to expand well beyond technology to all aspects running an agency.
 I also had exposure to new technologies going deeper into content management systems and mobile development, including the development of Clorox’s first, award winning, iPhone app called myStain.

 I had the opportunity to work with a team of a dozen people in Cincinnati and over 100 in Bangalore India to develop software for mid-sized companies.
 The role taught me a lot about software development best practices, Agile project management, and working with offshore teams.